lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 ## Simple Summary

-This standard describes a smart contract with restricted transferability.
+This standard describes an interface to restrict transferability.

 ## Abstract

-This standard defines an add-on for smart contracts, mainly assets and vaults, to disable or restrict their transferability to certain Universal Profiles or bind them to another asset.
+This standard defines an interface for smart contracts, mainly assets and vaults, to disable or restrict their transferability to certain Universal Profiles or bind them to another asset address.
 It has built-in consent for the receiver via [LSP14](./LSP-14-Ownable2Step.md) and can house information about the restriction type, allowed kind of interactions, and current status.

 The inspiration mainly comes from the ideas of
 - [ERC-5192] locking,
-- [ERC-5484] and [LSP14] consensus,
+- [ERC-5484] and [LSP14] consensus
-- [ERC-5516] multi-ownability,
+- [ERC-5516] multi-ownability
-- [ERC-4671] revokability,
+- [ERC-4671] revokability
-- [ERC-5114] asset-binding,
+- [ERC-5114] asset-binding

-but formed together into a generic standard with utilizing the LSP ecosystem.

 ## Motivation

 When regular smart contracts have custom logic around their transferability, frontends have no generic way to determine if the instance has a specific limitation or is locked.
 The only way to find out would be to catch the `transfer` error after calling it.
 Applications like marketplaces, recovery services, and social apps need to check transfer-restriction properties beforehand to adjust UI accordingly.

+Looking at the eager development of bound token from the last year, one common ground they share is their restriction.
+However, everyone has their own niecy way of doing so.
+By coming up with a generic restriction interface, many use-cases and standards could leverage it.

-The generic transfer restriction of smart contracts would enable a vast spectrum of use-cases:
+The generic transfer restriction interface would enable a vast spectrum of use-cases:
 - temporary or final lock-in
 - soulbound, account-bound, or non-tradable tokens and vaults
 - identity or human-based approvals